Killing of Winston Boogie Smith: Bureau of Criminal Apprehension

 Smith's family retained attorneys Benjamin Crump and Jeff Storms, who represented the family of George Floyd and helped obtain a $27 million wrongful death settlement from the city of Minneapolis.
-On June 10, 2021, attorneys for the passenger that was in Smith's car during the June 3 incident said that she had never seen a firearm on Smith or in the vehicle, which contradicted the law enforcement account and the evidence the BCA said was found at the scene—a handgun and spent ammunition cartridges.
+On June 10, 2021, attorneys for Askar, the passenger that was in Smith's car during the June 3 incident, said that she had never seen a firearm on Smith or in the vehicle, which contradicted the law enforcement account and the evidence the BCA said was found at the scene—a handgun and spent ammunition cartridges.
+Her attorneys said that the officers who approached the vehicle did not identify themselves and were not wearing uniforms.
+They also said according to Askar, Smith had a mobile phone in his hand and attempted to record a video via Facebook Live when officers fired upon the vehicle.
+The attorneys reiterated that she did not observe Smith with a gun, which contradicted the BCA's claim that they recovered a weapon and spent ammunition cartridges in the vehicle occupied by Smith.
 Smith's family and advocates challenged the BCA to produce more evidence to support their claims.
 In response, a spokesperson for the BCA said the agency stood by its earlier statements that evidence gathered at the scene supported their claim that Smith had fired a gun from inside the vehicle.
+Expressing her frustration with the investigation, Minneapolis city counselor Lisa Bender said on June 16, 2021, that preliminary information released by law enforcement about the incident was "incomplete and inconsistent".

 By mid June 2021, the exact sequence of events during the June 3 encounter were unclear from the BCA's preliminary investigation.
 In search warrants filed in court, the BCA said that "at some point during the interaction, shots were fired".
 The BCA had not said who fired first in public statements about the incident.
+Investigators were aware that Smith had attempted to record a video on his cellphone during the arrest, but the BCA was unable to overcome the device's encryption to access the contents.
 The BCA completed its investigation of the shooting in July 2021.